lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 # zk-SNARK ECDSA Benchmarks

-This repository contains a benchmarking suite for ECDSA signature verification using zero-knowledge proofs (zk-SNARKs) with [snarkjs](https://github.com/iden3/snarkjs), [rapidsnark](https://github.com/iden3/rapidsnark), and [Noir](https://noir-lang.org/) implementations.
+This repository contains a benchmarking suite for ECDSA signature verification using zero-knowledge proofs (zk-SNARKs) with [snarkjs](https://github.com/iden3/snarkjs), [rapidsnark](https://github.com/iden3/rapidsnark), [Noir](https://noir-lang.org/), and [gnark](https://github.com/Consensys/gnark) implementations.
 It allows you to compare performance, proving time, and gas costs between these zk-SNARK implementations.

 ## Project Overview

 zk-SNARKs enable proving knowledge of an ECDSA signature without revealing the signature itself.
 This is particularly useful for blockchain applications that require privacy-preserving identity verification.
 This benchmark suite:

 1. Generates ECDSA signature test cases on the P-256 curve
-2. Compiles Circom circuits for ECDSA verification
+2. Compiles circuits for ECDSA verification (Circom for snarkjs/rapidsnark, Noir for Noir, Go for gnark)
 3. Performs trusted setup, witness computation, and proof generation
 4. Measures proving time, verification time, and gas costs
-5. Compares performance between snarkjs (JavaScript), rapidsnark (C++), and Noir implementations
+5. Compares performance between snarkjs (JavaScript), rapidsnark (C++), Noir, and gnark (Go) implementations

 ## Prerequisites